EMD G12

 The EMD G12 is a class of export locomotive built by GM-EMD, and its Canadian affiliate General Motors Diesel.
 In addition, Australian licensee Clyde Engineering built ten locomotives for New Zealand in 1957, five for Hong Kong, 23 for Queensland, fourteen for Western Australia and seven for BHP.
-Australian licensee Commonwealth Engineering also built 42 for Queensland Rail in 1964–66.
+Australian licensee Commonwealth Engineering also built 42 for Queensland Rail in 1964–1966.
 Many examples were built in the 1950-1960s for railroads around the world.

 They are powered by EMD 12-567C prime movers rated at 1250 hp; some have been rebuilt with EMD 645 engines.
-The A1A-A1A version had a lower axle loading than the Bo-Bo version.
+The A1A-A1A and C-C versions had a lower axle loading than the B-B version.